What is Cub Scouts?

 How much are dues?
 What do they cover?

-Each boy pays $140/year Pack 157 dues, discounted based on his participation in the annual popcorn fundraiser.
-This covers BSA registration, council program fee, insurance, Boys’ Life magazine subscription, Cub Scout Handbook, neckerchief, Pack 157 unit badge,council shoulder emblem and World Crest emblem.
+Each boy pays $150/year Pack 157 dues.
+This covers BSA registration, council program fee, insurance, Boys’ Life magazine subscription, Cub Scout Handbook, and a neckerchief.
 The balance helps pay for badges, awards and den meeting expenses.
+If this fee is a hardship, please contact the Cubmaster who will figure out a sliding scale for your family.

 What do I need to pay for besides dues?

 You need to acquire a Cub Scout uniform shirt for your son.
 Hats are encouraged, but optional.
 Patch vests, Scout belts, and Scout pants are also great, but are also optional.
-Overnight trips have a fee, which is the cost to the Pack divided by the number of participants.
-We do accept “experienced” uniforms, and offer them at no charge for re-use, when available.
+Overnight trips and some outings have a fee associated with them.

 How does Pack 157 pay for meeting expenses, special events, etc.?